 Don’t worry, we share recipes on our website for unusual vegetables, and we welcome your ideas for other members on how to make the best of the harvest!

-I’m interested in the chickens and geese.
+I’m interested in the chickens, pigs and geese.
 Can I get involved with them?

 When can I work on the farm?